bobbyjcolley/bobbyjcolley/README.md

 ## About me

 My name is Robert Colley and I am excited about using cutting edge technology to create platforms and solutions to solve the world's problems.
 I am passionate about React Native and mobile app development and open sources development.
+Most of my work is done in private repositories with my other GitHub account for work, but I would be happy to discuss my experiences and knowlege.

 ## 🔭 I’m currently working on...